Skip to content

 Metadata and Annotations

-If SAM-2 requires metadata or annotations, ensure you include them.
-Metadata might involve information about the video’s source, date, or conditions under which it was recorded.
-Annotations could include labels for objects or actions within the video, depending on your project needs.
+If SAM-2 needs metadata or annotations, make sure to include them.
+Metadata can include details like the video’s source, recording date, or conditions.
+Annotations might involve labels for objects or actions within the video, depending on your project requirements.

 By following these steps to collect, preprocess, and format your video data, you’ll be ready to use SAM-2 effectively.
 Proper preparation ensures that your data is in the best shape for accurate and meaningful analysis. next let’s explore the complete code for Real-Time Video Segmentation